cybercongress/go-cyber/docs/cyberd.md

 ## cyber•Rank

 Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmefxTSFG1W95yg3PLfKV2mshh6TtyRxwv5yPiyZCGyPmG.ipfs) fail to deliver something useful onchain.

-First we must ask ourselves why do we need to compute and store the rank on chain, and not go Colony or Trubit way?
+First we must ask ourselves why do we need to compute and store the rank on chain, and not go Colony or Truebit way?

 If rank computed inside consensus computer you have easy content distribution of the rank as well as easy way to build provable applications on top of the rank.
+Hence we decide to follow more cosmic architecture.
+In the next section we describe proof of relevance mechanism which allow network to scale with help of domain specific relevance machines that works in parallel.

-We need to find (1) deterministic algorithm that allow to compute a rank for continuously appended network to scale the consensus computer to orders of magnitude that of Google.
+Eventually relevance machine need to find (1) deterministic algorithm that allow to compute a rank for continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Perfect algorithm (2) must have linear memory and computation complexity.
-The most importantly it must have (3) provable prediction capabilities for existence of relevant links.
+The most importantly it must have (3) highest provable prediction capabilities for existence of relevant links.

 After some research we found that we can not find silver bullet here.
-We find an algorithm that is probably satisfy all criteria: SpringRank.
-Original idea of an algorithm came to
-A physical model for efficient ranking in networks Caterina from physics.
-Links represented as system of springs with some energy.

-The task of computing the ranks is finding relaxed state of springs.
+We find an algorithm that is probably satisfy our criteria: SpringRank.
+Original idea of an algorithm came to Caterina from physics.
+Links represented as system of springs with some energy and the task of computing the ranks is the task of finding relaxed state of springs.

+But we got at least 3 problems with SpringRank:
-The problem with spring rank that we were not able to implement it onchain fast using Go in `euler`.
-Another problem with SpringRank is that we was not able to prove it for the knowledge graph because we just did not have provable knowledge graph.
-Also we was not able to prove it applying it for the Ethereum blockchain during computing the genesis file for `euler`.
-In theory it could work.
-But for the time being it is better to call it a lottery.
+1. We were not able to implement it onchain fast using Go in `euler`.
+2. We was not able to prove it for knowledge graph because we just did not have provable knowledge graph yet.
+3. Also we was not able to prove it applying it for the Ethereum blockchain during computing the genesis file for `euler`.
+It could work, but for the time being it is better to call this kind of distribution a lottery.

 So we decide to find some more basic bulletproof way to bootstrap the network: a rank from which a previous network has been bootstrapped by Lary and Sergey.
+The problem with original PageRank is that it is not resistant to Sybil Attack.

-Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) do not have inherent problems of naive PageRank
+Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
+For the time being we will call it cyber•Rank until something better emerge.

-In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a consensus computer.
+In the centre of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a relevance machine.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network broadband and computing capabilities.

-As nobody uses all possessed broadband we can use 10x fractional reserves with 2 minute recalculation target.
+As nobody uses all possessed broadband we can safely use 10x fractional reserves with 2 minute recalculation target.

-In order to switch from one algorithm to another we will experiment with economic a/b testing based on winning chains through hard spoons.
+In order to switch from one algorithm to another we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.

+Consensus computer based on relevance machine for cyber•Rank is able to answer and deliver relevant results for any given search request in the 64 byte CID space.
+But in order to build a network of domain specific relevance machines it is not enough.
+Consensus computers must have ability to prove relevance for each other.

 ## Proof of relevance